Bio

 solo

-Triton Museum, Shifting Terrain, August 2025, Santa Clara, Ca
+Triton Museum, Shifting Terrain, August 2025 - January 2026, Santa Clara, Ca

 Know Future Gallery, Shapeshifters, January 2025 San Jose, Ca

-Vargas Gallery, Constellations, March-April 2024, Santa Clara, Ca
+Vargas Gallery, Constellations, March - April 2024, Santa Clara, Ca

 group